mickem/aws-stepfunction-test/README.md

 **Unsupported by intent:**

+A few features are ignored by intent as the idea is not to be a stepfunction runner but a way to test stepfunctions.
- * All: Comment: Does not affect logic.
+ * All: Comment: As they do not affect logic ignoring them seems the best option.
  * Wait: Seconds, Timestamp, SecondsPath, TimestampPath.
-For unit testing it does not make sense to wait.
+For unit testing it does not make sense to wait (use time mocking and validating input/outout) instead.